mozecode/wiseOwlLatin/README.md

 ## Project Description

-Wise Owl Latin is a one-stop shop for learning the basics of the Latin language.
+Wise Owl Latin is a tool for learning the basics of the Latin language.
 Designed for the new language learner, this website caters to diverse learners through a curated video collection and associated exercises that help make the language and culture accessible and fun.

 ## Getting Started